Supreme (character)

-Supreme is a superhero created by Rob Liefeld and published by Image Comics (1992–96 and 2012–15), followed by Maximum Press (1996–98), Awesome Entertainment (1999–2000), and Arcade Comics (2006).
+Supreme is a superhero created by Rob Liefeld and published by Image Comics (1992–96), followed by Maximum Press (1996–98), Awesome Entertainment (1999–2000), Arcade Comics (2006) and Image again (2012–15).
 Although Supreme was originally conceived as a violent egotistical antihero and Superman archetype, he was retooled by Alan Moore as a tribute to Mort Weisinger's Silver Age Superman.

 The character had a 56-issue comic book series, a six-issue miniseries, and a revival in 2012 consisting of six issues.
 Beginning with issue #41, Moore's run was collected in two trade paperbacks from the Checker Book Publishing Group, Supreme: The Story of the Year and Supreme: The Return.
 Moore's work on the series earned him an Eisner Award for Best Writer in 1997.